-1. Members of the public may comment on items on the City Council agenda which are not adjudicatory or administrative in nature.
+1. Members of the public may comment on items on the City Council agenda when required under the Washington Open Public Meetings Act, Chapter 42.30 RCW (as indicated on the agenda page), and which are not adjudicatory or administrative in nature.
+The City Council Agenda page shall state which items allow for public comment.